Carl12138C/EDLC/README.md

 # EDLC
-A Unity Game developed during G:AME Halloween Hackathon
+A Unity Game developed during G:AME Halloween Hackathon October 2022

 A witch has came across a castle that was once ruled by the demon lord Asmodeus.
 She needs to traverse the castle and defeat wandering monsters to protect the villagers.